Kyytox/data-explorer.nvim/doc/data-explorer.nvim.md

 The SQL editor window allows you to write any valid SQL query using `f` as the table name representing the loaded data file.
 To execute the SQL query, press the mapping defined in the config (default `e`).

 A verification of the SQL query is done before execution to ensure it is valid.
-You need to write a SQL with a statement `FROM f` to query the loaded file (f is the table name representing the loaded file).
+You need to write an SQL with a statement `FROM f` to query the loaded file (f is the table name representing the loaded file).

-If configuration option `use_storage_duckdb` is true, the query is executed against the persistent DuckDB database file.
+If the configuration option `use_storage_duckdb` is true, the query is executed against the persistent DuckDB database file.
 If false, the query is executed directly against the data file each time.

 When the query is executed, the resulting data is stored in cache (stdout) and displayed in the data table view.